akaprofiles/aka-docs/docs/badge-integration/api-calls/verifySession.md

 POST `https://api.akaprofiles.com/verifySession`

-Call verifySession to verify session and awardtoken values are valid (issued by AKA Profiles).
+Call verifySession to verify the session and awardtoken values are valid (issued by AKA Profiles).

-Used to prevent page from continuing to process if URL not set by AKA Profiles.
+Used to prevent the page from continuing to process if URL not set by AKA Profiles.

 **Request Body**